evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 ### Charge Port

-The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger. exterior.chargeport.secondlocation.leftrearside
+The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
+A second port is on the [right front side](../../../../technology/charging/connectors/#front-side).
+This extra port gives you more parking options for AC charging.

 ### Bidirectional Charging